Excerpt from the government of Ontario’s ‘Newsroom’

 (b) Any part that has been stopped and that may subsequently move and endanger a worker has been blocked to prevent its movement.”

 I was surprised to find that a hopper was cleaned while running in the first place.
-A hopper is a defined confined space and a plan should have been in place to treat it as such, one that recognized the hards before hand.
+A hopper is a defined confined space and a plan should have been in place to treat it as such, one that recognized the hazards before hand.

 Lockout and tagout training also includes a possible blocking of any moving parts that may actuate when maintenance is being done on the machine.
 Again, we had a situation where the process was not set up as SOPs (safe operating procedures) and the worker was injured.

 Prevention is the key!
-First all forseeable hazards have to be identified, assessed and, finally, suggested controls MUST be in place prior to any work is being done and while any work is being done.
+First all foreseeable hazards have to be identified, assessed and, finally, suggested controls MUST be in place prior to any work is being done and while any work is being done.

 I wonder if this company had a Health and Safety Co-ordinator.
 If they do, then he/she is either incompetent or ineffective.
 Either way, the company is held responsible and workers continue to be injured, needlessly, on the job.